gvallee/comm/README.md

 it is just a fact) and lacks basic building blocks for system software development.

-I personally am a big fan on projects such as CCI (https://github.com/CCI/cci) and OpenUCX (https://github.com/openucx/ucx), which I use all the time when working on a C project.
+I personally am a big fan of projects such as CCI (https://github.com/CCI/cci) and OpenUCX (https://github.com/openucx/ucx), which I use all the time when working on a C project.
 Unfortunately, there are no similar packages for Go.
 And yes, it is possible to interface Go and C to rely on these projects, but